KFMK

-KFMK (105.9 FM) is an Austin, Texas radio station operating a Contemporary Christian format as an affiliate of the K-Love radio network.
+KFMK (105.9 FM) is an Austin, Texas radio station operating a contemporary Christian format as an affiliate of the K-Love radio network.
 It is licensed to Round Rock, Texas with an ERP of 4,500 watts from a transmitter site near West Lake Hills, and is currently owned by Educational Media Foundation.

-Station history
+History

 As "Jammin 105.9"

 KFMK was launched on November 25, 1998 as the Rhythmic Oldies-formatted "Jammin' 105.9", after initial signal testing and stunting as alternative rocker "The Planet 105.9", which began on July 7 of that year.
 From the inception it played mostly R&B, Classic Soul, Motown, and Disco from the 1960s and 1970s only.
 In 2003, the station gradually added more songs from the 1980s and 1990s to the playlist, while at the same time having the 60s and 70s R&B in heavy rotation.
 Even then it occasionally debuted new music, though this was rare in contrast to traditional Urban AC formatted R&B stations.
 With this approach, KFMK challenged KKMJ (mainstream AC), KAMX (hot AC), and rhythmic KQBT (later KXBT).

 Finally, in 2006, KFMK revamped the playlist and dropped the 60s and 70s music altogether and instead played more music from the 1980s to present, more along the lines of a Rhythmic Adult Contemporary.
 This was done to accommodate the Kidd Kraddick in the Morning Show that aired on KFMK.
 On October 13, 2006, the station rebranded as "The New Jammin' 105-9" and dropped all on-air personalities, except for Kraddick.
 Part of the rebranding included former tweaking of the format and logo to a direction inspired by the "MOViN' format created by Alan Burns & Associates.

 In the Fall of 2008, KFMK began playing current Rhythmic fare on weeknights and on weekend afternoons/nights, including current Hip-Hop product, trying to improve ratings.
 This failed, as the station was ranked #16 overall.